mgledhill/PS1001-web-template/README.md

 This publication (website) is, in effect an online book.
 The purpose of this book is to explain how to build a responsive website that looks good, is easy to navigate and has complex elements such as formulae, code fragments and lightbox imagery.
 There is also a template for this website that you are free to use to hold your own website.
 The website itself explains how this template was designed, what it does and how to use it.

-The template itself is a website prototype that is designed to hold whatever document or publication is directed at it.
+The template is a website prototype that is designed to hold whatever document or publication is directed at it.
 It’s well set out, has a range of nice and consistent styles and navigations that can be used with almost no effort.

 The actual website content explains how I’ve coded each section of the template, how new sections can be added and how to format the various components of the website; in short I explain everything from scratch: